"What should I do if I'm involved in a car accident?"

 - Seek medical help.
-Even if you feel fine after your accident, you could have a serious or potentially-fatal injuries.
+Even if you feel fine after your accident, you could have serious or potentially-fatal injuries.
 Internal injuries might not be visible after your accident.
-Other injuries like whiplash might take several days to appear after an That's why it's critical that you seek immediate medical attention and schedule a follow-up appointment with your doctor.
+Other injuries like whiplash might take several days to appear after an accident.
+That's why it's critical that you seek immediate medical attention and schedule a follow-up appointment with your doctor.

 - Contact our law firm.
 The Law Offices of Mark E. Salomone can help you explore all the legal options available to you.

 - Contact your insurance company.
 Tell them that you have been in accident.
-But keep your comments to a minimum, especially if you feel that your insurance company may not compensate you for your accid
+But keep your comments to a minimum, especially if you feel that your insurance company may not compensate you for your accident.

 - Do not talk to anyone who works for the other driver's insurance company.
 Any statements you make or questions you answer could be used by the insurance company to reduce or deny your claim for compensation.